zulip/zulip-mobile/docs/howto/build-run.md

 * When running on a physical device, if the device has Zulip installed from the Play Store, you may need to uninstall that version first.
 * Commands once you've set up:
-  * `react-native run-android` - build and run on an active emulator or USB-connected device
+  * `react-native run-android` - build, then run on an active emulator or USB-connected device.
+This won't start the emulator automatically.
-  * `npm run android-min` or `npm run android-max` - runs in an Android emulator, emulator has to be run manually before this command

 ## iOS tips